 With Chinese New Year rapidly approaching, this is a good time to read Chinese folktales with your kids.
 This is the latest installment in a continuing book list series featuring multicultural folktales.
 I know very little about Chinese mythology and I always enjoy delving into learning about other cultures with my kids.

-Today’s book list is extra special because I have teamed up with Katie at Youth Lit Reviews, who has curated a collection of picture book titles specifically for Chinese New Year.
-After you have perused the folk stories below be sure to pop on over there to get her recommendations.
+Make sure you also head over to Youth Lit Reviews, who has a curated a collection of picture book titles specifically for Chinese New Year.
+After you have perused the folk stories below be sure to pop on over there to get the recommendations.
 (Note: As always, I choose books my kids and I have actually read and enjoyed.
 Affiliate links are included.)

 There is a significant difference between the types of stories on this list than on some of my other folktale lists.
 Largely absent are the porquoi and trickster tales.
 Instead we have lessons, more akin to fables and fairy tales with commentary about life’s twists and turns.
 There are several well-known books on this list, but I’m sure you will discover a few new titles, too!

 Rabbit’s Gift is a gentle story about showing kindness towards others.
 Rabbit finds a turnip in the snow, but as he is eating it, he thinks of his friend, Donkey, and wonders if she has any food.
 Rabbit leaves her extra turnip at Donkey’s door and when Donkey finds it, she leaves it for her neighbor, Goat.
 On and on it goes, with each friend, in turn, considering the well being of another.
 Eventually, they all come together for a meal in friendship.
 A wonderful story.
 Also available as an ebook.